bhola-dev58/Portfolio/README.md

 - **Modern UI/UX**: Designed with a focus on aesthetics and usability, featuring a default dark mode for visual comfort.
 - **Responsive Design**: Fully responsive layout that looks great on devices of all sizes.
 - **Interactive Elements**: Includes smooth page transitions, animated backgrounds, and interactive components.
-- **Multi-Page Layout**: Dedicated pages for Home, About Me, Projects, and Contact.
+- **Multi-Page Layout**: Dedicated pages for Home, Internship, Projects, About and Contact.
 - **Dynamic Content**: easily updateable project and personal information.